-You can set a scheduled giving frequency in the URL using the Frequency parameter.
+You can set two different scheduled giving options in the URL using the Frequency parameter or the Frequency Start Date.

-For example, you can create a URL with the following format:
+Below is a URL example with the following format:

 Frequency=DefinedValueId^UserEditable (where DefinedValueId is the value of the frequency of the recurring transaction and UserEditable is whether or not the user can change the value).
-For example:

-http://...&Frequency=133,false
+http://...&Frequency=133^false